AliceO2Group/AliceO2/Detectors/TPC/workflow/README.md

 ### Global workflow options:
 ```
---input-type arg (=digits)            digitizer, digits, clusters, raw
+--input-type arg (=digits)            digitizer, digits, clusters, raw, decoded-clusters
---output-type arg (=tracks)           clusters, raw, decoded-clusters, tracks
+--output-type arg (=tracks)           digits, clusters, raw, decoded-clusters, tracks
 --disable-mc arg (=0)                 disable sending of MC information
 --tpc-lanes arg (=1)                  number of parallel lanes up to the tracker
 --tpc-sectors arg (=0-35)             TPC sector range, e.g. 5-7,8,9
 ```

 #### Input Type
-The input and output types `raw` have not yet been implemented.

 Input type `digitizer` will create the clusterers with dangling input, this is used to connect the reconstruction workflow directly to the digitizer workflow.

+All other input types will create a publisher process reading data from branches of a ROOT file.
+File and branch names are configurable.
+The MC labels are always read from a parallel branch, the sequence of data and MC objects is assumed to be identical.

 #### Output Type
 The output type selects up to which final product the workflow is executed.
 Multiple outputs